ibm-cloud-docs/AnalyticsEngine/data-movement-on-cos.md

 This sections shows you to upload to one of the following sources or download data from IBM COS S3 to one of the following destinations:

--	HDFS File system of your cluster
+-	HDFS file system of your cluster
--	Local Filesystem of your cluster
+-	Local file system of your cluster
 -	Outside your cluster

 ## Operations on the cluster